YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 .. image:: fwdrecov.gif

-A command like mupip journal -recover -forward -before="--8:50" yottadb.mjl performs this operation.
+A command like :code:`mupip journal -recover -forward -before="--8:50" yottadb.mjl` performs this operation.
 From the current journal file, forward recovery moves back to the point where the begin transaction number of a journal file matches the current transaction number of the active database (the point when the backup was taken) and begins forward processing.
 Since a journal file is back-linked to its predecessor, YottaDB facilitates forward processing by activating temporary forward links between journal files that appear only during recovery.
 These forward links are temporary because they are expensive to maintain as new journal files are created.
 Note: Forward recovery, by design, begins from a journal file whose "Begin Transaction" matches the "Current Transaction" of the active database.
 This condition occurs only when a new journal file is created (switched) immediately after a backup.
-If a database is backed up with MUPIP BACKUP -NONEWJNLFILES (a backup option where journal files are not switched), forward recovery cannot find a journal file whose Begin Transaction matches the Current Transaction and therefore cannot proceed with forward recovery.
+If a database is backed up with :ref:`MUPIP BACKUP NONEWJNLFILES <mupip-backup-newjnlfiles>` (a backup option where journal files are not switched), forward recovery cannot find a journal file whose Begin Transaction matches the Current Transaction and therefore cannot proceed with forward recovery.
 Always use a backup option that switches a journal file or journal files explicitly after a backup.
 Also, once a database has been recovered using forward recovery, you can no longer use it for a future recovery unless you restore the database again from the backup.

 ~~~~~~~~~~~~~~~~~
 Backward Recovery
 ~~~~~~~~~~~~~~~~~

 Backward recovery restores a journaled database to a prior state.
-Backward processing starts by rolling back updates to a checkpoint (specified by -SINCE) prior to the desired state and replaying database updates forward till the desired state.
+Backward processing starts by rolling back updates to a checkpoint (specified by the :ref:`SINCE <mupip-journal-since>` option) prior to the desired state and replaying database updates forward till the desired state.

 Backward Recovery uses "BEFORE_IMAGE" journaling.
 With BEFORE_IMAGE journaling, YottaDB captures the database updates, as well as "snapshots" of portions of the database immediately prior to the change caused by the update.
 Unlike forward recovery which works on a backup database, backward recovery works only on the production (current) database, provided it is usable and BEFORE_IMAGE journaling is enabled.

-Suppose a system crash occurred at 10:35 hrs, a command like mupip journal recover backward -lookback_limit="TIME=0 10:10" -since="-- 10:20" -before="-- 10:30" performs backward recovery.
+Suppose a system crash occurred at 10:35 hrs, a command like :code:`mupip journal recover backward -lookback_limit="TIME=0 10:10" -since="-- 10:20" -before="-- 10:30"` performs backward recovery.
 The following illustration demonstrates how YottaDB performs a recovery after a system crash at 10:35.
 Backward recovery "un-does" the database updates backward to 10:20, then applies updates forward until the crash.
-By adding -BEFORE="- - 10:30" to the command, the recovery stops when forward processing encounters updates that originally occurred after 10:30.
+By adding :code:`-before="- - 10:30"` to the command, the recovery stops when forward processing encounters updates that originally occurred after 10:30.
 If the application includes ZTSTART and ZTCOMMIT commands to fence a group of transactions, backward processing may continue back prior to 10:10 searching to resolve fenced transactions that were incomplete at 10:20.

 .. image:: backrecv.png

--LOOKBACK_LIMIT controls the maximum amount of additional backward processing, in this case, 10 minutes.
-Note that the -SINCE time in this example is slightly exaggerated for the sake of the graphical representation.
+The :ref:`LOOKBACK_LIMIT <mupip-journal-lookback-limit>` option controls the maximum amount of additional backward processing, in this case, 10 minutes.
+Note that the time specified by the SINCE option in this example is slightly exaggerated for the sake of the graphical representation.
 If the application includes TSTART and TCOMMIT commands to fence transactions, backward processing does not require LOOKBACK_LIMIT because TSTART/TCOMMIT transactions automatically resolve open transaction fences.
 So, in the above example, if the transactions are fenced with TSTART/TCOMMIT, backward recovery automatically increases the backward processing by 10 minutes.

 .. note::
    ZTSTART and ZTCOMMIT are deprecated in favor of TSTART and COMMIT.
-YottaDB no longer validates ZTSTART/ZTCOMMIT and -LOOPBACK_LIMIT (since it applies to ZTSTART/ZTCOMMIT).
+YottaDB no longer validates ZTSTART/ZTCOMMIT and the LOOPBACK_LIMIT option (since it applies to ZTSTART/ZTCOMMIT).

 +++++++++++++++++++
 rolled_bak* files